About the Journal

 The reviewers:

-1. inform promptly the Director in case of delay or withdraw from reviewing process.
+1. inform promptly the Board of Directors in case of delay or withdraw from reviewing process.

 2. manage the articles under review with the due discretion.
 The articles cannot be shown or discussed with others, unless with the explicit consent of the Author and the Director.